 A garage door is huge.
 Any time you open it, it’s like removing an entire wall from a room and letting in all the hot, humid outdoor air.
 Needless to say, keeping the door open all the time can completely wreck your plans for a cool, comfortable garage.

 Even with a solid, properly sized mini split that cools your garage effectively, an open garage door can throw a wrench in things.
 Just remember that when you add that system to the garage, you’re also committing to keeping the door closed except when you absolutely must open it.

 Ready to keep the garage cool?
 We’ve got you.

 If you live in Metro Atlanta and think it’s time to outfit your garage with a reliable air conditioning system, we can help!

-At PV, we're Trane-Mitsubishi Ductless Pro certified contractors.
+At PV Heating & Air, we’re Trane-Mitsubishi Ductless Pro certified contractors.
 That means our team has completed dedicated mini-split installation and maintenance training at the Mitsubishi factory.
-We're one of the few HVAC companies in Atlanta with specialized mini-split expertise!
-When you work with us on your mini-split installation, you know you're getting someone who's done it before — and done it a lot.
+We’re one of the few HVAC companies in Atlanta with specialized mini-split expertise!
+When you work with us on your mini-split installation, you know you’re getting someone who’s done it before — and done it a lot.